qbatch/heatmap-rails/README.md

 <% end %>
 ```

-Another way can be using some code in URL.
-For example is you want to use URL like
+Another way can be using some param in the URL.
+For example if you want to use URL like:

 ```url
 www.website.com/see_heatmap